JaekwonJo/league-of-english/README.md

 ## Project Roadmap

-### Latest Update (2025-09-27)
+### Latest Update (2025-09-28)
-- Completed the cache-first pipeline so blank/vocabulary/title/theme now generate via OpenAI and persist alongside grammar/summary.
+- Synced the roadmap/docs to underline the API-only policy (order/insertion remain scripted for now) and the refreshed sanitiser behaviour.
-- `/generate/csat-set` now reuses stored problems across every type before invoking the API, eliminating rule-based fallbacks.
+- Documented the source-label + option-prefix fixes so study cards always render a single 출처 tag with intact leading letters.
-- Next focus: per-student exposure tracking and OpenAI retry/queueing so rotations stay personalised and resilient.
+- Immediate focus: per-student exposure tracking and OpenAI retry/queueing so rotations stay personal and resilient.

 | Step | Description | Status |